EddieEldridge/The-Lost-Knight/Documentation/DeveloperDiary.md

 There are roughly 2 and a half weeks before the deadline (6th of December).
 I hope to have the above features implemented by the 31st of November and spend the rest of the time before the deadline bug fixing/polishing the game and preparing it for submission to the Play store.

+## 19th November, 2018
+I have successfully added walking and idle animations for the player character and I am happy with them.
+I am also saving the player's gold amount in local storage so when they open up the game after closing it they will have the same gold.
+This also means gold will carry into the next level where the merchant will have more expensive upgrades.